malevolentninja/nodschool_course_notes/javascripting/Readme.md

 # javascripting

-This module I have included both the walkthrough and a seperate js file of my end result.
+For this module I have included both the walkthrough and a seperate js file of my end result.

 ## 1. Introduction